This program is for children under 18 who:

 - We don’t know how fast the waitlist will move.

-Beginning Nov.
-1, 2024, at 8 a.m., any parent or guardian can add their child to the CEN Program's waitlist.
-Fill out the form linked below.
+Any parent or guardian can add their child to the program’s waitlist.
+Fill out the form linked below to get on the waitlist.
 If you need help, please ask your child’s services coordinator.
 They can also submit the form.
-The program’s staff will add new children to the end of the existing waitlist in the order we receive their applications.
-If your child is already on the waitlist, you don’t need to take any action.

 - Live in their family home or could move back to their family home.

-- Are assigned to the highest Oregon Needs Assessment (ONA) service group, 5b and 5m.
+- Be assigned to the highest Oregon Needs Assessment (ONA) service group: 5b or 5m.
 This group is for children with very high medical or very high behavioral support needs.

 - Meet intermediate care facilities for individuals with I/DD, hospital, or nursing facility level of care.